pluralsight/guides/draft/html-css/semantic-html/article.md

     </article>
 </main>
 ```
-The *article* tag is used for wrapping an autonomous content on a page, i.e. content which can be removed from the page and put on another place.
+The *article* tag is used for wrapping an autonomous content on a page, i.e. content which can be removed from the page and put on some another page.
 It can contain several *section* tags, like in our example.
 The *section* tag is similar to the *div* tag, but it is more meaningful, since it is used to wrap a logical group of related content (e.g. a chapter of an article).
-The *article* tag is actually the *section* tag for an independent content.
-So, it's not mistake to use the *section* for such content, but it's much better to use the *article* because it is more meaningful.
+The *section* tag can be also used to wrap the article, but it's much better to use the *article* tag for that purpose, since it is more appropriate and more descriptive.
+An *article* is actually an autonomous *section*.

+In some cases it can happen that

 If you are unsure which semantic tag to use in a particular case, you can always follow this great flowchart made by authors of the [HTML5Doctor](http://html5doctor.com) website.